 - Making affliction Warlocks an Essential part of your group.
 More on that later.
 Back on topic 9.2.

-I was pretty generous to Holy Paladins when it comes to.
-Their healing toolkit, tier set bonuses combined with necro lord, and its legendary give them massive AOE healing with the light of dawn.
+I was pretty generous to Holy Paladins when it came to.
+Their healing toolkit, tier set bonuses combined with necro lord, and it’s legendary give them massive AOE healing with the light of dawn.
+These specs fill out the absolute necessities for your team, and playing without one of them will be a huge mistake.

 - Paladins offer some unique utility options for their team to round things out, especially with Aura Mastery.